Overview

 The invoice draft will then include a combined line item containing a percentage of the quoted material price and the quoted labour price.

 Invoice out sections of the currently accepted quote/estimate.
-Select the last row and select the sections you want to invoice out.
-To invoice out the quote exactly like it was written, use the last option and tick Select All.
+Select the last row and select the sections you want to invoice.
+To invoice the quote exactly like it was written, use the last option and tick Select All.

-Now that your costs are on the invoice, you can adjust markups and apply discounts, and choose what is visible to the customer.
+Now that your costs are on the invoice, you can adjust markups, apply discounts, and choose what is visible to the customer.

 Click the "Margins" button to adjust markups and discounts.